neednotapply/TerminalAI/README.md

    batched queries per port.
 2. Search Shodan for additional public Ollama instances and append them.

+By default the script looks for hosts on the standard Ollama port (11434) whose HTTP response contains the text "Ollama is running".

 Create a `config.json` next to `shodan_scan.py` with your API key.
 A `config.example.json` template is provided: